Tom Elliott (footballer, born 1990)

-Thomas Joshua Elliott (born 9 November 1990) is an English footballer who plays as a striker.
+Thomas Joshua Elliott (born 9 November 1990) is an English former footballer who played as a striker.

 A former England youth international, he graduated from the Leeds United Youth Team to win a professional contract in 2007.
 He spent four years with the club but made just four first team appearances, and had loan spells at Macclesfield Town, Bury, and Rotherham United.
 He joined Scottish Premier League club Hamilton Academical in January 2011, before moving on to Stockport County eight months later.
 He joined Cambridge United in May 2012, and helped the club win promotion back into the Football League after winning the 2014 Conference Premier play-off final.

 He joined AFC Wimbledon in 2015, winning promotion to League One via the play-offs in 2016 before being named Wimbledon's Player of the Year for the following year.
 After his contract expiry at Wimbledon in 2017, he joined Millwall before signing for Salford City in January 2020.
 After two years at the club and a loan spell at Bradford City, he was released in summer 2022.

 Club career

 Leeds United

-Born in Leeds, Elliott began his career at hometown club Leeds United, and manager Dennis Wise handed him his first team debut at age of 16, coming on for Kevin Nicholls 81 minutes into a 2–1 defeat to Norwich City at Carrow Road on 3 February 2007.
+Born in Leeds, Elliott began his career at hometown club Leeds United, and manager Dennis Wise handed him his first team debut aged 16, coming on for Kevin Nicholls 81 minutes into a 2–1 defeat to Norwich City at Carrow Road on 3 February 2007.
 This made him the first schoolboy to appear for the Leeds first team, though not the youngest as Peter Lorimer played for United as a 15 year old in 1962.
 By the end of the 2006–07 season he had played in three Championship games for the "Whites".
 He signed a professional contract in August 2007, which would come into effect the following summer.
 He featured in one League Cup game in the 2007–08 season, which would be his last appearance for Leeds.